tape-testing/tape/readme.markdown

 ## t.doesNotThrow(fn, expected, msg)

-Assert that the function call `fn()` does not throw an exception. `msg` is an optional description of the assertion.
+Assert that the function call `fn()` does not throw an exception. `expected`, if present, limits what should not be thrown.
+For example, set `expected` to `/user/` to fail the test only if the string representation of the exception contains the word `user`.
+Any other exception would pass the test.
+If `expected` is omitted, any exception will fail the test. `msg` is an optional description of the assertion.

 ## t.test(name, [opts], cb)